Active Learning for Contextual Search with Binary Feedbacks: Introduction

 \section{Introduction}

-Contextual search, which extends the classical binary search problem to high dimensions, finds a wide range of applications, such as auctions, dynamic pricing, and personalized medicine.
-In the contextual search problem, for each round $i=1,2,3$, an item (e.g., a customer or a patient) arrives sequentially, each with a contextual vector $x_i\in\mathbb R^d$ accessible to the decision-maker.
+Contextual search, which extends the classical binary search problem to high dimensions, finds a wide range of applications, such as crowdsourcing and personalized medicine.
+In the contextual search problem, for each round $i=1,2,3,\cdots$, an item (e.g., a customer or a patient) arrives sequentially, each with a contextual vector $x_i\in\mathbb R^d$ accessible to the decision-maker.
 We assume that the context $x_i$ incurs an unknown stochastic \emph{value} $u_i=v(x_i) + \xi_i$, where $v(x_i)$ is the mean value function of $x_i$ and $\xi_i$ is the stochastic noise.
 The decision-maker selects a query $b_i \in \mathbb{R}$ and then observes the \emph{binary feedback}, i.e., whether $u_i \geq b_i$ or vice versa.
 The true value $u_i$ will never be revealed.
-To better fit our motivating applications that illustrated below, the decision-maker is allowed to skip making a query to save her budget.
-Our goal is to learn the mean value function $v(x_i)$ with a minimum number of queries.
-We now explain three motivating applications:
+To better fit our motivating applications illustrated below, the decision-maker is allowed to skip making a query on certain contextual vectors to save her budget.
+Our goal is to learn the mean value function $v(x_i)$ with a minimum number of queries/trials.
+It is worth noting that we adopt the sample complexity as the objective instead of revenue/cost since we focus on the experimental phase for the learning purpose.
+In this phase, the number of trials is usually quite small and thus it is common to treat cost equally for each trial.
+We now briefly describe two motivating applications:

-\textbf{First-price Auction:} In the Ads industry, many well-known Ad exchange platforms have recently shifted from the second-price auction to the first-price auction, such as ApNexus, Index Exchange, OpenX, and Google Ad Manager \citep{ad-exchange-first,Google-first}.
-Compared to the second-price auction, the first-price auction has the advantages of enhanced transparency for bidders and potentially increased revenue for the seller.
-The first-price auction becomes increasingly popular in real-time bidding, which runs online auctions over a large number of demand side platforms.